felixonmars/aur3-mirror/ibored/readme.txt

 • Scan operation expanded: Can now run a custom script on every block, and can backwards.
 • GPT support improved for manual Boot Camp installation (still a bit incomplete, though).
 • Scripting and Templates documentation included now.
+1.1.6, 27 May 11:
+• Added Scripting chapter to this documentation.
+• Fixed "Scan..." operation for used blocks when working on subranges with non-physical block sizes.
+• Fixed a potential hard crash in "TemplateView.TemplateView.selectRange" when switching to Template view.
+• HFS+ catalog file is now using the correct nodeSize when opened from the Structure window.
+1.1.7, 19 Jul 11:
+• Fixed Remote Disk access - no more internal error when trying to view the remote disks.
+• No more "$$" where one $ is enough as a lead-in for hex values.
+1.1.8, 21 Jul 11:
+• Fixed Templates matching related potential crash and occasional misses.

 Acknowledgements